calrueb/algolia/README.md

 ### My only issue:

 When I first got started I initially uploaded a different dataset which had over 10,000 records.
-I did this via the UI, and I knew from the docs that this should be okay for free users; if a dataset with over 10,000 records is uploaded then Alogia will happily index the first 10,000.
+I did this via the UI, and I knew from the docs that this should be okay for free users; if a dataset with over 10,000 records is uploaded then Algolia will happily index the first 10,000.

 However, when I uploaded my data there was a red error that appeared, but the user flow I was in did not suggest that the first 10,000 records had ingested.
 I ended up leaving, finding a new smaller dataset, and when I came back to upload the new dataset I saw 10,000 records from my original dataset had successfully been added.